aleshaleksey/fansys23/07-magic-and-spellcasting.md

 + Kinetic
 + Nature

-Element and nature magic is "domain" based, and the the spells that fall into these magics are associated with a domain.
-Incantation and kinetic magic is "method" based, and are distinguished by how a spell is cast.
+Element and nature magic is known as "domain" magic, and the the spells that fall into these magics are associated with a domain.
+"Domain" spellcasting is governed by WIS.

+Incantation and kinetic magic is known as "methodic" magic, and are identified by how a spell is cast.
+"Methodic" spellcasting is governed by INT

  A specialist spellcaster often learns between two and four types of magic to some level of proficiency.
 Spell-swords on the other hand will often get away with one or two.

 ___
 ### Elemental (Air)